worksofliam/barryCI/readme.md

 # barryCI

-barryCI is a build server for IBM i (well, mainly tested for ILE applications) written in Node.js.
-The barryCI needs to be exposed to the internet for builds to be triggered from GitHub.
+barryCI is a build server for IBM i (well, mainly tested for ILE applications) written in Node.js. barryCI needs to be exposed to the internet for builds to be triggered from GitHub.

 ## Installation